Zongqian Zhan, Rui Xia*, Yifei Yu, Yibo Xu, Xin Wang*School of Geodesy and Geomatics, Wuhan University, Wuhan, P.R.China

 Here is overlapping graph of SX.

-Ours
+Ours EE EM

 Vertical and horizontal axis are image ID.
 The darker red the pixel is, the higher possibility the corresponding image pair overlaps with each other.